dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 The Game class is the central coordinator that:
 - Initializes the Three.js scene, camera, and renderer
-- Sets up lighting and controls
+- Sets up the space environment with starfield and specialized lighting
-- Manages game state (ball in motion, score, etc.)
+- Manages game state (ball in motion, hole completion)
 - Updates all game objects during the animation loop
-- Handles events like hole completion and water hazards
+- Handles events like hole completion and out-of-bounds
-- Tracks the ball's safe positions for respawning
+- Tracks the ball's safe position for respawning
+- Displays the animated scorecard when the hole is completed
-- Manages intelligent camera positioning for each hole
+- Manages restart functionality
-- Coordinates input protection during transitions

 Key methods:
-- `init()`: Sets up the game environment
+- `init()`: Sets up the game environment and space theme
 - `update()`: Called each frame to update physics and rendering
-- `hitBall(direction, power)`: Applies force to the ball and increments score
+- `hitBall(direction, power)`: Applies force to the ball and triggers sound
 - `handleHoleCompleted()`: Logic when the ball enters a hole
-- `updateCameraFollow(isMoving)`: Controls camera behavior during ball motion
-- `positionCameraForHole(holeNumber)`: Sets optimal camera position for each hole
-- `showMessage(text, duration)`: Displays messages and manages input state
+- `displayScorecard()`: Shows animated completion scorecard
+- `resetAndRestartHole()`: Resets the game for another round
+- `checkBallInHole()`: Detects when the ball goes in the hole
+- `createStarfield()`: Generates thousands of stars for the space background

 ### PhysicsWorld Class (`src/physics/PhysicsWorld.js`)